 3. Sail the Greek Islands

 The aquatic charm here is more than one can ask for, so much so that you may be baffled by the enormous range of prospects to choose from.
-A few popular islands are Santorini (a Honeymoon favorite), Crete (a trekker’s paradise), Mykonos (most vibrant and lively place for nightlife and beaches), Corfu (medieval architecture, a UNESCO world heritage site) and Rhodes (buzzing with cultural alibi along with scenic beauty).
+A few popular islands are Santorini (a Honeymoon favourite), Crete (a trekker’s paradise), Mykonos (most vibrant and lively place for nightlife and beaches), Corfu (medieval architecture, a UNESCO world heritage site) and Rhodes (buzzing with cultural alibi along with scenic beauty).

 4. Northern Lights and Norwegian Fjords